-We enjoyed an à la carte dinner and there was a good mix of European style food, chicken, pasta as well as local dishes.
+We enjoyed an à la carte dinner and there was a good mix of European style food, chicken, pasta etc, as well as local dishes.
 My husband tried the Kudu steak and it was delicious.
 There was no separate kids menu but each day after lunch we were shown the menu and if the kids didn’t like the choices available, they were offered alternative child friendly options.
-After copious amounts of delicious South African red wine at (and only 70 cent per glass!), we made our way to our tent and anxiously awaited our 6am wake up call, for our 6.30 game drive.
+After copious amounts of delicious South African red wine (at only 70 cent per glass!), we made our way to our tent and anxiously awaited our 6am wake up call, for our 6.30 game drive.
 TOP TIP: Unlike many hotels, Amakhala encourage you to check in early.
 Try to arrive in time for lunch (all meals are included in the cost of your stay) and then you will be able to take the afternoon game drive.

 I don’t think we were ever so happy to hear our alarm go off at 6am.
 We jumped out of bed, had a quick shower outside, (which was roasting by the way) and went straight to the lodge for coffee and croissants.
 We met Melissa for the first time and she told us that she was going to be our ranger for our entire stay.
 We immediately warmed to her soft South African accent and overall pleasant manner.
 We boarded a large Landrover Defender that was parked outside and off we went.
 I was surprised to see no other guests in our vehicle but this varies depending on the time of year, the maximum number of guests in a jeep is nine, although we never had any more than seven at any time.